 Sometimes a church will bring in a consultant or coach to help the board and key leaders work through certain aspects of ministry.
 Most churches schedule special speakers to preach while the pastor is away.

 Free Sabbatical for Pastors

-I have never gone on sabbatical, but if I were to do it today, I think my general theme would be on spiritual entrepreneurship and business-as-mission, which are growing passions for me.
+I have not yet experienced a sabbatical, but if I were to do it today, I think my general theme would be on spiritual entrepreneurship and business-as-mission, which are growing passions for me.

 What about you?
 Have you gone on sabbatical before?
 If so, please share your experience.
 If you went on sabbatical today, what theme would you focus on?

 You might also like: